On the dimension of the mapping class groups of a non-orientable surface: Preliminaries

 In \cite{Ha86} Harer computed the virtual cohomological dimension of an orientable surface with punctures and boundary components.
 In \cite[Theorem~6.9]{I87} Ivanov computed the virtual cohomological dimension of the mapping class group of a non-orientable surface $N_g$ of genus $g$ and $n$ marked points.
 We borrowed the following formulas from Ivanov's paper

-For our purposes we will need a concrete formula for the virtual cohomological dimension of a non-orientable surface with boundary points.
-Since we lack of a reference for this, we will compute it in the following proposition.
+For our purposes we will need a concrete formula for the virtual cohomological dimension of a non-orientable surface with boundary components.
+Since we lack of a reference for this, we will compute it in \cref{prop:vcd:mpcg}.
+Before proving \cref{prop:vcd:mpcg} we need the following lemma.